chuang76/website-hugo/content/posts/lazy_binding.md

 0x00007ffffffde000 0x00007ffffffff000 rw-p      [stack]
 ```

-Actually, its name is `_dl_runtime_resolve_xsave`.  `_dl_runtime_resolve_xsave` is a function served for resolving reference.
+Actually, it is _dl_runtime_resolve_xsave(), which is a function served for resolving reference.
 Basically, this function will use the parameters which we mentioned above to look up the symbol name "puts\0", use this string to find the actual address of puts function in the libraries (libc), then update the address in the GOT (.got.plt) entry.

 ```
 gdb-peda$ x/3i $pc